PensionMath

 No Social Security for most members

 The majority of New Mexico PERA members don't participate in Social Security for their covered state employment.
 This means the pension is the primary retirement income source, with no Social Security floor below it.
-At Plan A's 90% replacement rate, this is workable.
+At Plan A's high replacement rate (up to 100% of FAS), this is workable.
 At Plan B's more modest replacement rate on a shorter career, it's a harder picture.

 The Social Security Fairness Act of January 2025 repealed the Windfall Elimination Provision and Government Pension Offset, which previously reduced Social Security benefits for PERA members who had any outside Social Security-covered work.
 If you worked in a Social Security-covered job before or after your PERA career, check your SSA record.
 Your benefit may have increased.